 Drinking out of the fire hose is an important life-long skill — don’t wait to get started.

 “The Garage Group delivered!
 The truly consumer-relevant ideas we developed represent over $500M in projected volume!”

 - Innovation Manager, Fortune 500 CPG Company

-“Mining social media has proven to be a terrific way to identify trends and unmet needs for Family Care.
+“Mining social media has proven to be a terrific way to identify trends and unmet needs in our category.
 We have been able to gather evidence of emerging benefit spaces and better understand compensating behaviors of consumers when our existing products don’t fully meet their needs.
 The Garage Group provided a quick way to assess the landscape via Social Media and identify niche products via an Online Shopping Safari to help us shape our vision for future products to better serve our consumers.”